Alexandre Mattiussi: Other activities

 Mattiussi has been reported to have a lifelong passion for cinema.
 In 2024, he directed the music video for the single "Où tu ne m'attendais pas" by Isabelle Adjani with Christophe (posthumously).
+Mattiussi was the subject of Dominique Miceli's documentary Alexandre Mattiussi, Ami, naissance d'une collection, which followed the making of AMI's fall/winter 2024 menswear collection over 120 days and was scheduled for broadcast on Paris Première on June 16, 2024.